ipsss/accounting-system/readme.md

 ## How to use this system

 **Instructions**
+The first time using the system, an account need to be created first.
+User ID and Password is needed to create the account.
+After creating the account, furthur command can be input to start recording incomes/expenses.
+Then, everytime accessing the sytem, the account can be reused.
+Also, the function of changing password is provided.
+Users need to input their User ID and old Password to change the password.

 ## How to add an expense/income record

 **Instructions**
+Fisrt, input "Add Income" for income or "Add Expenses" for expense.
+Then, input the number of records you want to add.
+After that, input different data according to the instrution of the screen.
 ## How to delete an expense/income record

 **Instructions**
+Fisrt, input "Delete Income" for income or "Delete Expenses" for expense.
+Records will be displayed on the screen for your reference.
+Then, input the data of the records according to the instructions dispalyed on screen.

 ## How to edit an expense/income record

 **Instructions**
+Fisrt, input "Edit Income" for income or "Edit Expenses" for expense.
+Records will be displayed on the screen for your reference.
+Then, input the data of the records according to the instructions dispalyed on screen.

 ## How to use interest calculator

 **Instructions**
+First, input "Use Interest Calculator".
+Then, input according the requirement displayed on screen.
+The calculated interest will display on the screen.
 ## How to check your record
 **Instructions**
+Input "Read Income Records" for checking income records and "Read Expense Records" for checking Expense records